-This guide will break down exactly how much treadmill you should do to lose belly fat, the most effective strategies to maximize your burn, and why “spot reduction” is a myth you need to ignore.
+This guide breaks down exactly how much treadmill you should do, the most effective strategies to maximize your burn, and the science behind why the treadmill works.

 The “Magic Number”: Duration and Frequency